 Client Review - Pennsylvania Child Custody Matter

 “Exceeded my expectations.
-Brian was able to negotiate an extremely fair amount of time for my children and I to be together, and the financial settlement is actually pretty amicable at this point too.
+I got an extremely fair amount of time for my children and I to be together, and the financial settlement is actually pretty amicable at this point too.
 So thankful he was referred to me.
 A really great lawyer.” - Richard

 Under the guidelines, for a combined monthly net income of $3,000, the monthly child support amount is $704 for 1 child, $1,015 for 2 children, and $1,189 for 3 children.